ClimateImpactLab/jrnr/docs/usage.rst

         model:           NorESM1-M

-As you can see, if you setting up logging, the logging information will print to the terminal to your terminal se
+As you can see, if you setting up logging, the logging information will print to wherever you direct stdout.
+In this case, ininteractive mode, it prints to the ipython terminal.
+In batch mode, jrnr logs can be found in the directory you specified as ``run-{job_name}-{job_id}-{task-id}.log``.